kingjinho/notes_os/ch2.computer_and_performance/README.md

     - `Hardware Safely Remove`
         - USB
             - Uses buffer to transfer data between USB and hard drive
             - When clicking `Safely Remove`, it waits until data yet in buffer is successfully transferred and remove.

 3. Cache
     - Type of buffer
-    - Temporary storage between CPU and Memory to mitigate speed difference
+    - `Temporary storage between CPU and Memory` to mitigate speed difference
+    - Example
+      > The Recipe says it needs two teaspoons of salt.
+However, just in case I need more, Let's prepare 3 teaspoons of salt :smile:
     - How does it work?
         - By prefetching data
         - `CPU prefetches data which is likely to be consumed in the future and store it in Cache`
+            1. Cache prefetches some data from memory
+            2. When CPU(CU) accesses memory, It first visits Cache if it contains data
+            3. If cache contains data CPU is looking for, use data :point_right: `Cache hit`
+                - Cache hit ratio
+            4. If not, then CPU visit memory :point_right: `Cache miss`
+    - To increase performance of Computer, Cache hit ratio must be higher
+        - How to increase cache hit ratio?
+            1. Increase size of cache
+                - However, Cache is expensive
+            2. Prefetching data in advance : Locality theory
+    - Locality theory
+        - Data close to current position is likely to be used data far from current position
+        - Code is currently running line 10.
+Based on Locality theory, Line 11 is more likely to be executed in the future than Line 101.
+        - Thus, Cache should get data from line 11 to 20
+        - Based on this, try to avoid using `goto` since cache prefetches data

+### Write through, Write back

+- Data in cache are temporary
+- `If data in cache changes, data in memory has to be changed`
+- `How to reflect such change?`
+    1. Write through
+        - `Change data in memory immediately when data in cache changes`
+        - Keep data up to date, but
+        - `Such frequent reflection may cause decrease in performance`
+    2. Write back
+        - `Change data periodically`
+        - It is also called as copy back
+        - Such approach can boost performance, but
+            - `It may cause data inconsistency`

+### L1, L2 Cache

+- Program command can be divided into two categories
+    - Command
+    - Data
+- Cache can be divided into two Levels(can be 3)
+    - L1: Special cache
+        - `Cache data with command and data specified`
+        - `Contains Command cache, data cache`
+            - `Command cache is connected to Command register`
+            - `Data cache is connected to data register`
+        - Resides in CPU
+        - Faster than L2
+    - L2 : Normal cache
+        - Cache data without specifying command and data
+        - Resides in CPU circuit board
+        - Slower than L1, but faster than memory

+- How these cache work
+    - CPU :point_right: L1. if fails then :point_right: L2. if fails then :point_right: Memory

+### Cache in Web Browser
+- Cache in Web Browser is defined as
+> Data that is not removed due to expectation of revisit
-    - Example
+- Stores logo, buttons
-        > The Recipe says it needs two teaspoons of salt.
-However, just in case I need more, Let's prepare 3 teaspoons of salt :smile:

-4. Storage Hierarchy
+## Storage Hierarchy
+- Setting storage in balance with speed and price
+- Place fast and expensive storage close to CPU
+    - To make CPU works faster
+- Place slow but cheap storage further
+- `Data consistency is a big deal`
+- CPU :point_right: Register :point_right: Cache :point_right: Memory :point_right: Secondary Storage

-5. Interrupt
+## Interrupt

 # Parallel Processing